em-zhang/collaborative-task-manager/docs/design.md

 - Before: A shown list with one completed item
 - During: Clicking the "Delete Completed" button opens a confirmation dialog box, in which "OK" is pressed
-- After: The item(s) are deleted, the "Delete Completed" box is greyed out
+- After: The item(s) are deleted, the "Delete Completed" button is greyed out